Howard and Harold McBride: Reception

 Critical responses to the characters have been positive.
 Time reported in July 2016 that "people are thrilled about Nickelodeon's decision" to include a gay couple.
 Kaitlyn Hayes of PinkNews wrote in her review of The Loud House that their portrayal in "such a natural and accurate way still puts a huge smile on our faces."
 Radio Times reported that the social networking site Twitter had given rise to many "overwhelmingly positive" tweets about the couple.
 Laura Bradley of Vanity Fair stated that The Loud House "handles the topic [of same-sex marriage] in exactly the right way...this kind of casual representation in children's programming is a milestone."
 De Elizabeth of Teen Vogue wrote, "The best part is that the show doesn't treat these characters any differently, or even introduce them with a heavy asterisk about their marital status."
 The Frisky's Tai Gooden noted that "kids who have two dads (or moms) will be more than thrilled to see a family they can identify with on TV."

 Commenting on the McBride parents' debut, the staff of Rotten Tomatoes expressed hopes that the two characters would continue to make prominent appearances.
 Writing for The A.V.
 Club, William Hughes stated that he viewed Howard and Harold as more significant than previous LGBT characters in children's media, since they are recurring and not one-off characters like most others.
 The vocal performances of Michael McDonald and Wayne Brady have also been positively reviewed; Bustle's Jordana Lipsitz stated that "the show could not have picked better actors to portray" Howard and Harold.

 The characters have also been received well outside of the United States.
 The French magazine Yagg stated that the McBrides were "brilliantly brought into the plot" and that they had "conquered" fans overseas.
 The Spanish news site Fórmula TV wrote, "the milestone is not only given by the sexual orientation and gender of the couple, but also by their skin colors, as it is an interracial marriage."
 Viacom Media Networks, which distributes the series internationally, responded to the media's support of the characters by stating that "we're 'Loud' and proud of our commitment to LGBT representation."

+Aside from critical reception, the characters have also been well-received within the fan base.
+One interracial married gay couple in particular with an African-American daughter who was a fan of the series read about their debut episode before it first aired, but did not inform their daughter because they intended to watch the episode with her.
+The daughter's immediate response to the reveal of Clyde's fathers was that his family closely resembled their family, and the family sent an e-mail to the episode's writer, Kevin Sullivan, informing him of their positive response to the episode, touching on how the series had accurately portrayed a family like theirs.